Nakshathra-17S/weather-app/README.md

 - 🎨 Currently working with **HTML, CSS**, and diving into **Bootstrap** for responsive web design
 - 💡 Exploring web development step-by-step with hands-on practice
 - 💻 Planning to start building mini projects and explore GitHub collaboration soon!
+- help me or suggest some more ideas through my mail-cgrshiva@gmail.com

 🛠️ Skills:
 - 🌐 Web: HTML, CSS